 Autumn Rhythm: Musings On Time, Tide, Aging, Dying, And Such Biz

 This is the latest and greatest.
 It's truly and apples v. oranges comparison between this collection and A Whore Just Like the Rest - the above is the past.
-This'un is not-so-far-in-the-past.
-Far more now than fly trapped in amber of a record/music review.
-It's easily his most direct and personal book (excepting the Autobiographies above that I can't find).
+This'un is not so far from all our futures.
+Far more now than a fly trapped in amber record/music review.
+It's easily his most direct and personal book (excepting the Autobiographies above that I can't find and haven't read).

 Here's its current home at Perseus Books.
 Buy and support your (possibly) local author.